wzhSteve/wzhSteve.github.io/_pages/about.md

 ### Reliable LLM Agents

-I study the reliability of LLM-based agents from a **decision-centric and epistemic perspective**.
+I study the reliability of LLM-based agents from a **decision-centric and epistemic perspective**, focusing on whether agents possess and appropriately use the knowledge required for reliable decisions.

 - Epistemic calibration and decision reliability
 - Reliable planning and execution
 - Failure diagnosis and attribution
-- Causal reasoning for agent decisions
+- Causal-inspired reasoning for agent decisions
 - Hierarchical intervention and decision correction

 ### Self-Improving Agents